shyrwinsia/dcydr/README.md

 ### Save them brain juices

 Decisions, no matter how small, take mental effort.
+An average person makes 35,000 decision per day.
+This can lead to Decision Fatigue: a state when you are so tired after making a gazillion choices, you become impulsive or refrain from deciding altogether.

-Studies have repeatedly shown that we humans have very limited amounts of it.
-So don't waste brain power deciding on those small mundane things.
-Save them for your bigger decisions!
-For your other trivial decisions, let Dcydr decide for you.
+So don't waste precious brain power deciding on those small everyday mundane things.
+Save them for bigger decisions like your next career or which new city to go next!
+For your trivial decisions, let Dcydr decide for you.

 ## Get it